derUli/ip_login/README.md

 # ip_login

-Login users based on their ip address.
+Login users based on their IP address.

 ## Disclaimer